Pavel Šulc: Lyon

 On 4 August 2025, Šulc signed a four-year contract with Lyon in France.

 International career

 Šulc had played international football at youth levels that ranged from Czech Republic U18 to U21.
-He played in 19 matches and scored five times.
+He played a total of 15 matches for the U18–U20 teams and scored four times.
+For the U21 team, he played in 20 matches and scored two times.

 On 22 March 2024, Šulc debuted for the Czech senior squad in a friendly match against Norway.